Lenovo TabletLenovo Yoga Tablet 2Teardown

 BQ242921 Power Management Chip

-1. Thanks for the article.
+Thanks for the article.
 What about replacing the digitizer/touch screen?
 Is it glued, or are there just other screws?
-I have some cracks on it, and I want to repair it.
+I have some cracks on it, and I want to repair them.
 When I asked for official service, they wanted more money than for a whole new tablet.

 I have to stress that you replace the screen at your own risk, but this is how I replaced mine with a new screen and digitizer from eBay.

-To loosen the screen, pry it open with a screwdriver or other by running through one of the slots near the edge of the chassis.
+To loosen the screen, use a screwdriver or other suitable tool to pry it open by running the tool through one of the slots near the edge of the chassis.
 I started in a corner and worked myself from there.

-Be careful along the rest stand, as the plastic “anchors” can get damaged.
-But don’t worry, the screen has some support as well, so the plastic won’t give up when you get another screen if some anchors get broken.
+Be careful along the rest of the stand, as the plastic “anchors” can get damaged.
+However, don’t worry, the screen also has some support, so the plastic won’t give up if some anchors break and you need to replace the screen.

-Toss the screen away as it is garbage now, mine was at least.
+Toss the screen away, as it is now garbage, mine was at least.

 Get a new one.
-(Screen + Digitizer) I got mine cheap at eBay.
+(Screen + Digitizer) I got mine cheap on eBay.

 My new screen didn’t come with adhesive or glue, but I had great success with a superglue/gel compound from Loctite.
 I think it’s called extreme repair.